ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 * Good communication skills - you don’t build solutions for yourself; you build them for customers and the **real world**.
 You also need to be able to communicate the technical details and business value of the solutions you build.
 * Desire to push yourself to understand technology.
 You must have drive and motivation to always be curious, continually learning and applying what you learn.
 * You must have the ability to work under tight deadlines - our projects can be 2-6-weeks long, and most of them are directly driven by our customers' desire to see what is possible in the Oracle Cloud.
-* Desire to collaborate and innovate, be open to other ideas, inclusive in a team setting, and to create customer-relevant solutions.
+* Desire to collaborate and innovate, be open to other ideas, be inclusive in a team setting, and to create customer-relevant solutions.

 ## Interview Process